FrancoRamirezz/Flask-React-OpenAI/README.md

 Commands needed for MAC: Pwd == Present working directory,
                         cd == Change Directory to the Client folder

-Step 3: Create a new subdirectory for the Server folder.Use the same commands as the one before
+Step 3: Create a new subdirectory for the Server folder.
+Use the same commands as the one before

 ## Scripts